 An electrical circuit in which both series-connected and parallel-connected electrical components are found is called a series-parallel circuit.
 In modern times most electrical circuits are series-parallel circuits.

 An excellent example of a series-parallel circuit connecting a conductor to a rotor of a DC motor.
-With the combination of parallel and series circuit law, we can calculate series-parallel circuits everything.
+With the combination of parallel and series circuit law, we can calculate series-parallel courses in everything.
 The formula is P= VT= I²R= V²/R.

 Applying Electrical Law on Electrical Circuit

 To this day, many people have worked hard to develop electricity.
 They discovered many formulas and theorems for electrical linear resistive networks.
-Some of the important sources are explained in it:
+Some of the essential sources are explained in it:

 - Ohm’s law: The voltage product of the resistors of a circuit is equal to the current flowing through it.

-- Kirchhoff’s law: The sum of all currents entering a circuit equals the sum of all currents leaving the circuit.
+- Kirchhoff’s law: The sum of all currents entering a circuit equals the sum of all currents leaving the course.

 - Norton’s theorem: Any circuit of voltage or current and resistor is electrically equivalent to a standard power source parallel to a single resistor.